numicator/r_data_processing/README.md

 ```
 Exercise 6: We will learn use of apply functions by processing two datasets:
 We will traverse the data column-by-column and row-by-row.
 We will write our
-own functions to be applied for each row and column, learn that we do not
+own functions to be applied for each row and column.
-always need to explicitly name a function - we can use anonymous function for
+We will learn that we do not always need to explicitly name a function
-small tasks.
-We will also see some tricks and nuisances associated with the
+- instead we can use anonymous function for small tasks.
+We will also see
-apply functions.
+some tricks and nuisances associated with the apply functions.
 ```

 # Processing multiple files: